brunokeymolen/aiintruder/README.md

 |Yolo v3      | ~560 MB | ~12 Sec     |
 |Yolo v3 tiny | ~160 MB | ~2 Sec      |

+The time listed to decode is important, in the sense that all other images uploaded during this time are dropped for analysis.

 ### Todo
 - integrate vdecoder an make it build-optional, like on Raspberry PI only Jpegs are used to save resources.
 - notifications take about 2 seconds with my ISP, take this out of the frameanalyzer loop

 ### LICENSE
 Please check the accompanied LICENSE file.<br><br>

+### Disclaimer
+This is a home project, since it was pretty usefull to me I thought it could be usefull for others so I open sourced the code .

+#### DISCLAIMER OF LIABILITY:
+I DISCLAIMS LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES and assumes no responsibility or liability for any loss or damage suffered by any person as a result of the use or misuse of any of the information or content on this website and or source source code and or anything related to this project.

 2019 (C)Bruno Keymolen (bruno.keymolen@gmail.com)